learn-co-curriculum/dsc-lingalg-linear-equations-quiz/README.md

 How much does each one actually have?

 ### Solution
-> Let x be the amount of money that Jim has and y be the amount that Bob has.
+> Let x be the amount of money that Jim has and y be the amount that Bob has

 ```python